XiyuanWu/Google_Advanced_Data_Analytics/Course2_Project/README.md

 # Course 2: Get Started with Python

-This course mainly talked about Python Analysis, and end of course projects is s WAZE peojects.
+This course mainly talked about Python Analysis, and the end-of-course project is WAZE projects.